Unexpected Analytic Phenomena on Finsler Manifolds: Introduction

 The discussion thus far has focused on the setting of negative curvature.
 In the case of zero curvature, the Riemannian situation is rigid: every complete, simply connected, flat Riemannian manifold is isometric to Euclidean space.
 This canonical model underpins the theory of Sobolev spaces and the sharpness/rigidity of all the functional inequalities aforementioned (see e.g. Cazacu--Flynn--Lam--Lu\cite{CFLL}, Hardy \cite{Hardy}, Hebey \cite{He} and Krist\'aly \cite{Kris2}).
 In contrast to Funk metric spaces, a natural question arises in the Finsler setting: \begin{quote} \textit{Does there exist a flat Finsler Cartan--Hadamard manifold that exhibits the same unexpected non-Riemannian features under a weaker $S$-curvature condition than \eqref{strongScurvature}?} \end{quote}

 This paper provides a complete affirmative answer.
-The candidate is furnished by the classical Berwald's metric --- a projectively flat, zero-curvature Finsler metric on $\mathbb{B}^n_1(\mathbf{0})$, originally constructed by Berwald in relation to Hilbert¡¯s fourth problem \cite{Be1,Be2}.
+The candidate is furnished by the classical Berwald's metric --- a projectively flat, zero-curvature Finsler metric on $\mathbb{B}^n_1(\mathbf{0})$, originally constructed by Berwald in relation to Hilbert's fourth problem \cite{Be1,Be2}.
 It is explicitly given by

 Thus $(\mathbb{B}^n_1(\mathbf{0}),\B)$ serves as a flat Finslerian counterpart of the Poincar\'e disc.

 In what follows, let $p'$ denote the H\"older conjugate exponent of $p$.
 Our first main result is the following. \begin{theorem} Berwald's metric space $(\mathbb{B}^n_1(\mathbf{0}),\B)$ is a flat Cartan--Hadamard manifold satisfying: \begin{enumerate}[\rm (i)]